bazel-contrib/SIG-rules-authors/go-tutorial.md

 ```

 One of the things that you may notice is that you do not have to run "bazel build" and then "bazel run".
-Bazel will notice that the code is not built, and will run the "build" phase for you automatically.
+Bazel will determine that the code is not built, and will run the "build" phase for you automatically.

 To recap what we have done.
 We have modified our code to use the babble Go code on
 GitHub.
-We then use Bazel to run go mod, which updates go.mod file.
+We then use Bazel to run `go mod`, which updates go.mod file.
 Next we ran the targets gazelle-update-repos and gazelle
 with Bazel.
 The first Bazel alias updated the deps.bzl file with the external dependency and the Gazelle target
 updated the deps section in pkg/word/BUILD.bazel.
 Bazel can then download the external dependency
 and use that dependency when our example Go program is compiled.